The Grothendieck ring of varieties and algebraic K-theory of spaces: Algebraic -theory of -homotopy theory

 \section{Algebraic $K$-theory of $\Aff^1$-homotopy theory}

 Let $\M(S)$ be the model category of pointed motivic spaces over $S$, equipped with the $\mathbb{A}^1$-local Nisnevich model structure~\ref{defn:model-structure}.
+Before applying Waldhausen's $K$-theory construction, one of the finiteness notions introduced in~\ref{defn:finiteness} will be imposed, indicated by the respective superscript $\M^\g(S)$ for $\g\in \{\f,\hf,\ifin,\ihf\}$.
 Unless otherwise specified, the $I$-finiteness notions always refer to the set of generating cofibrations listed in~\ref{defn:model-structure}.
-Many statements below hold for any of the finiteness notions introduced in~\ref{defn:finiteness}.
-This is indicated by using the superscript $\M^\g(S)$.